What is Gangrene?

 At USA Vascular Centers, our highly recommended vascular doctors perform three minimally invasive PAD treatments: angioplasty, stent placement, and atherectomy.
 With these treatments, our doctors can open narrowed arteries, allowing blood to flow more freely through the arteries.
 This can restore blood flow to the limbs suffering from non-healing PAD wounds and gangrene infection.

 Schedule a Consultation with USA Vascular Centers

-If you are dealing with symptoms of PAD or gangrene, schedule a consultation with one of our board-certified vascular doctors.
+If you are dealing with symptoms of PAD or gangrene, schedule a consultation with one of our compassionate vascular doctors.
 At USA Vascular Centers, our state-of-the-art outpatient treatment centers are accredited by the AAAHC, which means we adhere to rigorous patient safety standards and qualify for Medicare and Medicaid certification.
 We also provide lodging options for patients from out of town.